-This document is the Statement of Purpose for One Adoption North and Humber, a shared adoption service between the five local authorities: North East Lincolnshire Council, City of York Council, North Yorkshire Council, Hull City Council and East Riding of Yorkshire Council.
+This document is the Statement of Purpose for One Adoption North and Humber, a shared adoption service between the five local authorities: North East Lincolnshire Council, City of York Council, North Yorkshire County Council, Hull City Council and East Riding of Yorkshire Council.
 The Regional Adoption Agency is hosted by City of York Council.

-This Statement of Purpose has been produced in accordance with the relevant Regulations, Statutory Guidance and National Standards against which Ofsted inspect.
+This Statement of Purpose has been produced in accordance with the relevant Regulations, Statutory Guidance and National Standards against which the Agency is inspected by Ofsted.